 How to Help a Friend or Loved One Seek Treatment

 If you’ve been watching your friend or loved one slowly succumb to an addiction to heroin, you’re probably terrified of what the future holds for him or her.
-You know your loved one needs a treatment program centered around the 12-step model, but you don’t have the slightest idea how to get them the help they so need.
+You know your loved one needs treatment centered around the 12-step model, but you don’t have the slightest idea how to get them the help they so need.
 Here are some tips for gently guiding your loved one into treatment for heroin addiction:

 Self-care: Addiction is a frightening concept and you’re probably battling your own feelings about it.
 You need to be able to process your emotions and work through them before you’ll be any help to your loved one.
 Find a therapist who specializes in addiction to help you process your emotions, and be sure to attend an Al-Anon or Nar-Anon meeting for support.